High-Protein Tofu Poke Bowl (Meal-Prep)

 FAQ

-• Can I add other vegetables?
-Absolutely!
+Yes!
 Feel free to add your favorite veggies.
-You can add some chopped red bell pepper or add some baby spinach, kale, or other green leafy veg when serving.
+Some chopped red bell pepper, baby spinach, kale, or other leafy greens are great additions when serving.

 Variations and Tips